EPI-USE-Labs/git-bundle/README.md

 Your branch is up-to-date with 'origin/master'.
 ```

-**2. Updating Gemfile.lock when committing and/or pushing changes.**
+**2. Updating Gemfile.lock when pushing changes.**

-When you want to commit your changes, the standard process is to commit the engine git repositories first, then run
+When you want to commit and push changes, the standard process is to commit the engine git repositories first, then
-bundle install in the main application so that it updates the Gemfile.lock with the new git revisions (shown below).
+run *bundle install* on the main application so that it updates the Gemfile.lock with the new git revisions (shown
+below).
 Add the Gemfile.lock to a commit and push the main application commits.
 ```
 GIT
   remote: https://github.com/your_name/forum_engine.git